-The Early Development Instrument (EDI) was used across the NWT for the first time in March 2012 to assess children’s developmental readiness for school learning prior to Grade one entry.
+The Early Development Instrument (EDI) was used across the NWT for the first time in March 2012 to assess children’s developmental readiness for school learning prior to Grade 1 entry.
 The EDI is similar to a census, reporting findings at the population level.
 It is not a diagnostic tool and does not report findings on individual children.
 The EDI provides an assessment of the first five years of early childhood development with a snapshot of groups of children’s developmental health in five areas:

 - Physical health and well-being;

 - Language and cognitive development; and